aframevr/aframe/docs/components/gltf-model.md

 automatically choose whether to use a WASM or JavaScript decoder, so both should be included.
 A Google-hosted version of the Draco decoder libraries saves you from needing to include these libraries in your own project: set `https://www.gstatic.com/draco/v1/decoders/` as the value for `dracoDecoderPath`.

-`ktx2TranscoderPath` path must be a folder containing two files:
+`basisTranscoderPath` path must be a folder containing two files:

     basis_transcoder.js — JavaScript wrapper for the WebAssembly transcoder. basis_transcoder.wasm — WebAssembly transcoder.